 Overview: My main driver is bridging the gap between different disciplines for the design of analysis pipelines and the biological interpretation of the results.
 My specific research objectives are: 1.
 Alternatives to the use of antibiotics 2.
 Understanding of antibiotic resistance (AR) from a metabolic network and evolution point of view 3.
 Identification and characterization of microbiomes with relevant pathogenic traits.
 To accomplish these objectives, I use high-throughput data (DNA, RNA, metabolites) and metabolic/regulatory modelling methods.
 I use genome scale metabolic and regulatory modelling to better guide hypothesis testing in the laboratory to understand metabolic network rewiring leading to AR, thus finding complex genotype-phenotype associations.
 High-throughput sequencing data is analysed with metagenomic approaches for characterization of different natural and clinical environments.

 Specific targets: I have both specific targets and general microbiome targets.
 For the computational modelling, my target is Pseudomonas aeruginosa and Clostridium difficile.
 And for the microbiomes, I aim to focus on characterizing the environmental role of not only bacteria, but also of phages.

 Where are you looking for antibiotics: Environmental organisms (mined from the microbiomes).

 Expertise required: Experimental validation of my computational predictions/hypotheses.
 Since my laboratory is (so far) only computational based, I rely on collaborators for the wet-lab work.

 Expertise offered: Computational analysis of high-throughput data, and multi-omics data integration (computational models are an invaluable tool to integrate data and to drive hypothesis-making).

-Keywords: Metagenomics, genome-scale metabolic modeling, transcriptional regulatory network modeling, genomics, bioinformatics.
+Keywords: Metagenomics, genome-scale metabolic modelling, transcriptional regulatory network modelling, genomics, bioinformatics.